 What does the law say about states’ consent on the CBI probe?

 Section 6 of the DSPE Act, states that the center can`t extend CBI`s jurisdiction without states’ consent.
 Hence it makes state government`s consent mandatory for any inquiry or investigation into any offense alleged and committed under the prevention of corruption act, 1988 within the concerned state.

-Additionally, the CBI manual asserts that the center has the authority to extend the jurisdiction of CBI investigation but not without state governments consent.
-However, the Supreme Court and the high courts can order CBI investigation even without the consent of the state government.
+Additionally, the CBI manual asserts that the center has the authority to extend the jurisdiction of CBI investigation but not without the state government’s consent.
+However, the Supreme Court and the high courts can order CBI investigations even without the consent of the state government.

 Background of the Case

 It all started when the two accused in the case M/S Fertico Marketing And Investment Pvt.
 Ltd. And Ors.
 Etc. V Central Bureau Of Investigation And Another Etc., [CRIMINAL APPEAL NOS.
 760- 764 of 2020] filed an appeal to the Supreme Court challenging the judgment of the Allahabad High court.